 defaultCommand = Help.class,

-field of the annotation defines the classes that provide your commands.
+The commands field of the annotation defines the classes that provide your commands.
 Each of these must be

-appropriately annotated with @Command
+appropriately annotated with @Command.

-field used to indicate what command is invoked if the user doesn’t invoke a command.
+We also see the defaultCommand field used to indicate what command is invoked if the user doesn’t invoke a command.

 This can be useful to provide default behaviour and is often used to point to the help system.